ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 00. Portable across operating systems and architectures.
 00. Zero setup required for projects using the tool.
     + No configuration files.
-    + No behavior changing option flags.
+    + No behavior-changing option flags.
 00. Follows the Unix philosophy.
     + Output simple HTML.
     + Assume the documentation tool will be used in command pipelines.